 The Turing Award, given by the Association for Computing Machinery every year since 1966, is considered to be the Nobel Prize of the computing world.
 Turing has also been honoured by a number of universities; several have buildings and laboratories named after him, including Oxford Brookes University and Los Andes University in Bogota, Columbia, and the University of Surrey, Guildford has a life-size statue of Turing on their campus.

-In honour and recognition of Turing's contribution in the field of computing, the IEE and the British Computer Society (BCS) established the Turing Lecture with the first lecture presented in 1999.
+Whilst Turing was not a member of the IEE in honour and recognition of his contribution in the field of computing, the IEE and the British Computer Society (BCS) established the Turing Lecture with the first lecture presented in 1999.
 It is a world leading event, presenting a topic from current research in computer science and given by an acknowledged expert in the field.
 It is usually toured around UK cities with some of the lectures in the past being held in Cardiff, Edinburgh, Glasgow and Manchester.